M Aisubeki Hito ga Ite: Plot

 Set in the 1990s, Ayu is a high school student aiming to pursue a career in the entertainment business.
 Living her childhood with her mother and grandmother in Fukuoka, while still being a teenager she decides to move to the capital Tokyo to live with her aunt.
 Ayu begins her modelling and acting career in a small talent agency and drops out of high school.
 However, her career does not seem to advance, as she only gets minor roles in B rate productions.
 One day, Ayu meets Masa, who is the executive director of record label A Victory.
 He decides take Ayu as his protégé, taking full responsibility of every aspect of her career in order to turn her into a successful singer.
 Ayu begins taking singing lessons, first in New York, and then in the A Victory academy, where she encounters difficulties and jealously by her classmates.
 On the other hand, Masa is continuously trying to prove himself against Director Ohama, renowned producer Tenmei Kira, and label associate Shō Rukawa.
 However, before Ayu's official debut with A Victory, her grandmother is taken back to be hospitalized in Fukuoka and later dies.

-Differences from original novel
+Changes from real events

 There are characters that were specifically created for this adaptation, such as Shō Rukawa and Reika Himeno.
 Additionally, several real names were changed for this adaptation, such as the record label, A Victory (based on Avex Trax), as well as names of other contemporary artists such as Tenmei Kira (inspired by Tetsuya Komuro), USG (inspired by TRF), Over The Fact (inspired by Every Little Thing), or AXEL's (inspired by MAX).
 Hamasaki and Matsuura's real names are never mentioned in the drama; they are always referred to as merely Ayu and Masa.
 Hamasaki's time with Nippon Columbia was completely omitted from the drama.